 Meanwhile, the report said, larger dairies in New York and New England, supported by low grain prices and economies of scale, increased production, putting additional downward pressure on Maryland farms, which are often small, heavily regulated, hemmed in by suburban development and unable to easily expand.
 In short, many industry experts said, too many Marylanders are milking cows.

 Dale Johnson, a farm management specialist with the University of Maryland Extension, said he’s somewhat surprised the state still has dairy farms.
-By the late 1990s, he figured the rate of farm closures predicted the state dairy industry’s extinction by 2010.
+In the late 1990s, he figured the rate of farm closures projected the industry’s extinction in Maryland by 2010.
 There were more than 1,400 of them in 1990.
 There are roughly 400 now, and the state report predicted another 10 to 20 farms would close this year.

 “You got to get (milk) supply down.
 Got to have more farms go out of business,” he said.
 “This is going to continue on, and it’s very discouraging.”

 Two years ago, Misty Meadow Farm Creamery in Washington County lost roughly $10,000 a month for nearly a year.
-Its owner, David Herbst, milks about 150 cows, with most of the milk sold to a regional cooperative.
+Its owner, David Herbst, milks about 150 cows, most of it sold to a regional cooperative.
 Herbst cut his feed by $3,000 per month and his labor, which helped, but he continues to lose money.
 He’s close, he said, to breaking even.

 “I don’t think anybody’s making money milking cows,” he said.

-Misty Meadow is a diversified farm with a milking operation, a creamery, a farmers’ market and agritourism attractions, including a corn maze, pumpkin patch, hay rides, animal exhibits for children and a big pavillion for hosting birthday parties.
-There are avenues for him to expand.
+Misty Meadow is a diversified farm with a milking operation, a creamery, a farmers’ market and agritourism attractions, including a corn maze, pumpkin patch, hay rides, animal exhibits for children and a big pavillion for birthday parties.
+There are places for him to expand.